Traveling New Roads Together

 3. Ask about their hopes and dreams.

-Ask them about their future, where they hope to be in college, after college and beyond.
-By doing this, you are forcing them to think about their goals and what it will take to get there.
+Ask students about their future and what they hope to accomplish in college, after college, and beyond.
+By doing this, you are encouraging them to think about their goals and what it will take to get there.
 I have yet to meet a teenager without a dream for their future, but this future can seem far away for the 6th grader who just wants to be popular or the junior in high school who can’t seem to pass Physics.
-Give them motivation now and the expectation that, one day, they will have their own plans outside of you and your home.
+Give them motivation now and the expectation that, one day, they will have their own plans outside of what their parents, coaches, and teachers have laid out.

 5. Prepare yourself.